smartnfts/ai-generated-nft/README.md

 ### 7.2.
 Verify deployed smart contract (optional)

+_SKIP FOR NOW - NEED TO RESOLVE ISSUE_

 Open [Block Explorer - Testnet](https://explorer.test.energi.network/).
 Check if the smart contract has been created on the Energi Testnet.

 Run the following command to verify the smart contract (replace <contract_address> with your smart contract.)